 - Empeirikos v Xanthouli (claim no. QB-2019-004578): €3 million claim in the Queen’s Bench Division for an enforcement at common law of a Greek judgment which was under appeal.

-- Unwired Planet v Huawei [2017] EWHC 2831 (Pat): Claim in Chancery Division concerning certain mobile communication patents, subsequently appealed to the Supreme Court.
-Previously instructed to obtain an anti-suit injunction to restrain litigation in the courts of the People’s Republic of China (led by Thomas Raphael QC).
+- Unwired Planet v Huawei (claim no. HP-2014-000005): Previously instructed to obtain an anti-suit injunction to restrain litigation in the courts of the People’s Republic of China, where that litigation was alleged to be an attempt to re-litigate a dispute relating to mobile communication patents (led by Thomas Raphael KC).

 Shipping

-- CM P-Max III v Petroleos del Norte (The Stena Primorsk) (claim no. CL-2020-000722): US$200,000 claim in the Commercial Court for demurrage, defended on the basis that the vessel allegedly failed to comply with Charterers’ order by leaving berth for safety reasons.
+- CM P-Max III v Petroleos del Norte (The Stena Primorsk) [2022] EWHC 2147 (Comm): US$200,000 claim in the Commercial Court for demurrage, defended on the basis that the vessel allegedly failed to comply with Charterers’ order by leaving berth for safety reasons.

 - Previously instructed in a US$200 million London Maritime Arbitrator’s Association (LMAA) arbitration concerning default under four bareboat-hire-purchase agreements (led by Nevil Philips of Quadrant Chambers).